-- a treatment for a variety of conditions, including irritable bowel syndrome (IBS), nausea, and other digestive issues, as well as the common cold and headaches
+- a remedy for a variety of conditions, including irritable bowel syndrome (IBS), nausea, and other digestive issues, as well as the common cold and headaches

 - a topical application for relief from itching, muscle pain, and headache

-- a flavoring agent in foods and in products such as mouthwashes
+- a flavoring agent in foods and products such as mouthwashes

 - a fresh, pleasing scent added to soaps and cosmetic products

-Records of the use of mint plants for medicinal purposes go all the way back to the times of Ancient Egypt, Greece, and Rome.
+Records of the medicinal use of mint plants go all the way back to the times of Ancient Egypt, Greece, and Rome.
 So, what does modern research say about the benefits of peppermint oil?

-While some of the potential benefits of peppermint oil are based off of personal testimony, research is ongoing into its health benefits.
+While some of the potential benefits of peppermint oil are based on personal testimony, research is ongoing into the health benefits.
 We’ll explore some of that research below.

 Some of the most extensive research into the benefits of peppermint oil has focused on IBS.
-IBS is a chronic gastrointestinal (GI) condition that can involve abdominal pain, diarrhea, and constipation.
+IBS is a chronic (long-term) gastrointestinal (GI) condition that can involve: